University of St Andrews Students' Association: Barron Theatre Closure

-The Barron Theatre was a 55 seat black box theatre on the University campus.
+The Barron Theatre was a 55 seat black box theatre on the university campus.
 It was one of only three entirely student-run theatres in the UK.
 It was operated by the Mermaids Performing Arts Fund, a subcommittee of the Students' Association, notable alumni of which includes Deidre Mullins and Siobhan Redmond.
 In January 2020 it was announced that the theatre would be closed, despite major pushback from the student body.
 A campaign was launched called Save the Barron that garnered support from the student body and 2,800 signatures, but the decision for the student-run venue to close was not reversed.

-As a replacement for the Barron Theatre, the University has granted Mermaids a residency in the Lawrence Levy Studio Theatre in the now University-owned Byre Theatre.
-The Studio is now colloquially known as the Barron @ the Byre and hosts many of the Mermaids' smaller performances throughout the year, alongside the Union StAge and the larger A.B.
+As a replacement for the Barron Theatre, the university granted Mermaids a residency in the Lawrence Levy Studio Theatre in the now University-operated Byre Theatre.
+The residency is now colloquially known as the Barron at the Byre and hosts many of Mermaids' student-written and experimental performances throughout the year, alongside the Union StAge, the McPherson Recital Room at the Laidlaw Music Centre and the larger A.B.
 Paterson Auditorium in the Byre Theatre.